Do Deck Stairs Need Railings?

 As stated above, you do not need a railing for just 1 step.
 Railings are generally required for 3 steps or more.
 You must take also account for the thickness of the steps, as anything that rises more than 1 meter from the ground must has a railing.

 Learn More!!!
-Is Your Deck Stain Too Orange?
-Here’s What To Do
+Deck Stain Won't Dry?
+Here's What to Do

 What are the OSHA Requirements for Handrails?